ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 #.
 The `Explicit Binding Principle`_ is made to hold under ``-XNoImplicitBinds`` and ``-XPatternSignatures`` by side-stepping the need for new explicit syntax.

-   Making ``-XPatternSignatures`` not imply implicit bindings keeps that exntension in accordance with the `Explicit Binding Principle`_.
+   Making ``-XPatternSignatures`` not imply implicit bindings keeps that extension in accordance with the `Explicit Binding Principle`_.
    That principle says implicit binding constructions should have explicit counterparts they desugar to.

    In general, solutions to `Lexical Scoping Principle`_ are also solutions to `Explicit Binding Principle`_.
-   It is just for implicit forms ones wishes to leave enabled that explicit syntax is needed, and explicit syntax forms an additional solution to the `Explicit Binding Principle`_ (and not the `Lexical Scoping Principle`_).
+   It is just for implicit forms which one wishes to leave enabled that explicit syntax is needed, and explicit syntax forms an additional solution to the `Explicit Binding Principle`_ (and not the `Lexical Scoping Principle`_).

    ``let type name = _ in``, proposed in Proposal `#523`_, would be such explicit syntax.
    If that proposal is accepted, then we can say ``-XNoImplicitBinds`` goes back to just being a solution for the `Lexical Scoping Principle`_, and ``let type name = _ in`` is just the solution for the `Explicit Binding Principle`_.